NyomiNB/Pound/README.md

     - Reading and writing to a file
     - Use of instance variables
     - Use of repaint method
-    - Use of default + parameterized contsruuctors
+    - Use of default + parameterized constructors